sahiljain68/Frontend-Image-Gallery/README.md

-# Image---Gallery---CodeAlpha
+# Image---Gallery---
-A frontend web project developed using HTML, CSS and JavaScript as part of the CodeAlpha Frontend Development Internship
+A frontend web project developed using HTML, CSS and JavaScript as part of the Frontend Development Internship